 Nope, it just wouldn’t be the same!

-For starters, there are thousands of other compounds contained within fruits and vegetables that we may not have discovered or adequately researched yet.
+For starters, there are many other compounds contained within fruits and vegetables that we may not have discovered or adequately researched yet.
 It would be very incorrect to assume that we know everything about all of the different plants we call food.
 Yes, scientists have isolated a number of “essential nutrients”… vitamin A, the B vitamins, vitamins C, D, E, K, and a bunch of minerals like sodium, potassium and magnesium, but that doesn’t mean we know everything there is to know about our food supply!
 There are a huge number of other compounds called “phytonutrients” contained within our fruits and veggies that play important roles in our health too.

 What tends to happen in the supplement industry is that we know a specific vitamin or mineral (or other phytonutrient) has some potential benefits for our health, but when we isolate it, refine it, stick it in a pill and take it, the benefit no longer exists.
 There is more going on within our food than meets the eye.
 The different compounds don’t just work individually, there is a synergy going on when it comes to the way the food we eat benefits our health.
 There is still so much we have to learn!